DPI-WE/daily-stand-ups-and-agile-ceremonies/content.md

 ## Follow Up Assignment
 Remember to prepare for and participate in daily stand-ups.
 Ensure you address the three key questions: What did you work on yesterday?
 What are you working on today?
 Is anything blocking you?

-Please write down and submit todays stand up.
+Please write down and submit today's stand up.